dint-dev/universal_html/README.md

 ```

 ## Implemented APIs
-### Strategy
+### List of differences
-  * Our goal is that _universal_html_ behaves identically to _dart:html_ running in Chrome.
-  * [DIFFERENCES.md](DIFFERENCES.md) contains an automatically generated list of _dart:html_ APIs
+[DIFFERENCES.md](DIFFERENCES.md) contains an automatically generated list of _dart:html_ APIs
 that are not yet declared by this package yet.
-  * Some APIs are declared, but not implemented.
-These will either throw `UnimplementedError` or
-    (when appropriate) fail silently.

 ### HTML
   * __Document nodes__